 Biofuel advocates frequently point out the advantages of these plant- and animal-based fuels, such as:

-- Cost: Biofuels have the potential to be significantly less expensive than gasoline and other fossil fuels.
+- Cost: Biofuels prices have been falling and have the potential to be significantly less expensive than gasoline and other fossil fuels.
+In fact, ethanol is already cheaper than diesel and gasoline.
 This is particularly true as worldwide demand for oil increases, oil supplies dwindle, and more sources of biofuels become apparent.

 - Source material: Whereas oil is a limited resource that comes from specific materials, biofuels can be manufactured from a wide range of materials including crop waste, manure, and other byproducts.
 This makes it an efficient step in recycling.